Plywood Construction Hoarding versus Greenloc Environmental Hoarding Infographic

-The following infographic shows the main differences between drywall construction hoarding and Greenloc Environmental Hoarding.
-From hygiene and safety to graphics application and custom size, the infographic shows why moving away from traditional drywall construction hoarding can save time, money and improve the overall quality of your construction hoarding.
+The following infographic shows the main differences between plywood construction hoarding and Greenloc Environmental Hoarding.
+From costs, to average installation speed and size, the infographic shows why moving away from traditional plywood construction hoarding can save time, money and improve the overall quality of your construction hoarding.
 Learn more about the benefits of environmental hoarding by reading our blog About Environmental Hoarding – Everything you need to know about North America’s new temporary hoarding system.

 - Your projects are resource sensitive.
 If you have more than three hi-rise projects across the city, multiple renovation projects or even one large project, then environmental hoarding can be very useful in saving time and money on a large scale.
 Environmental hoarding is a good fit with fast-paced, resource sensitive projects due to the fact that it can be installed in a matter of hours, repairing it after an accident is not as costly and, most importantly, it can be reused multiple times.

 - Your projects have had complaints from the neighborhood or surrounding tenants.
 The noise coming from inside the construction site may have led to multiple complaints from nearby residents.
 While plywood and drywall construction hoardings do not have any sound dampening properties, environmental hoarding panels can be equipped with soundproof panels which make a considerable difference in noise reduction.

 - Your construction hoarding has been vandalized in the past.
 After days of careful planning and laborious installation, the brand new graphics on the construction hoarding were compromised with graffiti.
 Although vandalism in inevitable, having an anti-graffiti film on the environmental hoarding graphics will provide resistance to such kinds of defacement.